ibraheem-moosa/SSDFA/readme.md

 - Comment out the line: //int[] r = Utility.mutation(best, threshold, ov);
 - Uncomment the line right above it: int[] r = Utility.mutation(best);

-To run GAGE validation scripts you will have to compile and install MUMmer.
-Go into the MUMmer directory and run make.
+To run GAGE validation scripts you will have to compile and install MUMmer. **Go into the MUMmer directory and run make**.
 For this command to be successful there cannot be any spaces in the names of any directory in the path of the MUMmer directory.
-Also you may need to install csh and some other dependencies.
+Also you may need to **install csh and some other dependencies**.

 Sample GAGE validation script run.
-Go to gage-validation directory and run. sh getCorrectnessStats.sh ../Original/ACIN02000001.1.fasta ../FinalAssembly/en/ACIN02000001_Assembly_en_best.fa
+Go to gage-validation directory and run.
+**sh getCorrectnessStats.sh ../Original/ACIN02000001.1.fasta ../FinalAssembly/en/ACIN02000001_Assembly_en_best.fa**